Call for ASAS Fellowships

 2019 ASAS Fellowships

 - Augusta Ortolan, Project “Calculating the Ankylosing Spondylitis Disease Activity Score (ASDAS) in radiographic and non-radiographic axial spondyloarthritis when patient global assessement (PGA) is not available”, Leiden, The Netherlands

-- Jean Liew, Project “Posttraumatic stress disorder and correlates for disease activity in ankylosing spondylitis”, San Francisco, US
+- Jean Liew, Project “Association of NSAID use and incident hypertension in ankylosing spondylitis”, San Francisco, US

 - Gilian Fitzgerald, Project “Beyond the Spine: Longitudinal analysis of extra-articular events in axial spondyloarthritis”, Toronto, Canada

 - Mikhail Protopopov, Project: “Development of the ASAS Case Library”, Berlin, Germany

 2017 ASAS Fellowships

 - Sebastián Ibáñez, Project: “Body composition in spondyloarthritis”, Amsterdam, The Netherlands